Android 13 Battery Drain

 4. Now change its permission to Don’t Allow and check out the results.

-That’s it.
-These were the ten different methods that shall help you fix the excessive battery drain issues on your device running Android 13.
-Do let us know which method spelled out success for you.
-Likewise, if you have any queries concerning the aforementioned steps, do let us know in the comments.
+That’s it., These were the various methods to fix the battery drain issue on Android 15.
+If you have any queries concerning the aforementioned steps, do let us know in the comments.
 We will get back to you with a solution at the earliest.